Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Molecular discovery

-The quantitative estimate of drug-likeness (QED) \citep{bickerton2012quantifying} can be computed with the RDKit library \cite{landrum2013rdkitsoftware, landrum2013rdkit} but is not differentiable nor convex.
-Hence, we propose to learn a convex surrogate using Residual ICNNs \cite{amos2017input, huang2021convex}.
+\paragraph{Training a convex surrogate for the desired property (high QED)} The quantitative estimate of drug-likeness (QED) \citep{bickerton2012quantifying} can be computed with the RDKit library \citep{landrum2013rdkit} but is not differentiable nor convex.
+Hence, we propose to learn a convex surrogate using Residual ICNNs \citep{amos2017input, huang2021convex}.
 This ensures that it can be used as convex potential functional $\mathcal{V}$, as described in Section \ref{sec:grad_flows}.
-To do so we process the MOSES dataset via RDKit and obtain a labeled set with all QED values.
+To do so, we process the MOSES dataset via RDKit and obtain a labeled set with QED values.
 We set a QED threshold of 0.85 and give a lower value label for all QED values above that threshold and a higher value label for all QED values below it so that minimizing the potential functional with this convex surrogate will lead to higher QED values.
 Given VAE embeddings of the molecules, we train a ICNN classifier on this dataset.
-See Appendix \ref{app:mol-pde} for experimental details.
+See Appendix \ref{app:mol-pde_moses_convex-surrogate} for experimental details.

-\paragraph{Automatic differentiation via $\textup{D}$} When $\textup{D}$ is the entropy-regularized Wasserstein distance, we use the Sinkhorn algorithm \cite{cuturi2013sinkhorn} to compute it (and henceforth denote it as $\mathrm{Sinkhorn}$).
-We backpropagate through this objective as proposed by \citet{genevay2018learning}, using the \texttt{geomloss} toolbox for efficiency \citep{feydy2019interpolating}.
-We also use \texttt{geomloss} for evaluation and backpropagation when $\textup{D}$ is chosen to be $\mathrm{MMD}$.